zx80/flask-simple-auth/README.md

 scheme is being used, so switching between schemes only impacts the configuration, *not* the application code.

-For authorization, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
+For **authorization**, a simple decorator allows to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
 This approach is enough for basic authorization management, but would be insufficient for realistic applications